Pardon Me (Porridge): Synopsis

 Later, the petitioners are brought before the Governor, who disapproves of prisoners' petition groups.
 Barrowclough states that they have the right to, under the Penal Code.
 Fletcher warns the Governor that the feeling is so strong, it could cause trouble for the prison officers, especially as Blanco has threatened to go on hunger strike in protest.
-Mr Mackay believes Blanco to be a “stubborn old fool” for refusing parole.
+Mr Mackay believes Blanco to be a "stubborn old fool" for refusing parole.
 The Governor believes it has been too long for a retrial to take place.
 Fletcher says that the campaign could make the Governor a celebrity, but Mackay puts an end to the meeting and orders the prisoners out.
 The Governor shudders at the thought of an elderly man like Blanco going on hunger strike.

 Barrowclough suggest to the Governor that an alternative to a retrial is for Blanco to receive a pardon from the Home Office.
-The Governor heartily agrees, but discovers that Barrowclough has signed the petition.
+The Governor readily agrees but discovers that Barrowclough has signed the petition.
 Barrowclough passes this off as a forgery, but admits it is his signature, making him look foolish in front of Mackay and the Governor.

 Blanco has been finally pardoned by the Home Office.
 Before he leaves Slade Prison, Blanco bids farewell to his former inmates.
 Fletcher warns him not to seek revenge on his wife's lover, the true culprit.
 Blanco says that the lover died years ago, as it was Blanco who killed him.